- Reference >

 Export in CSV Format¶

-Changed in version 3.0.0: mongoexport
+Changed in version 3.0.0: mongoexport removed the --csv option.
+Use the

-option to specify CSV format
+--type=csv option to specify CSV format

 for the output.

-In the following example, mongoexport
+In the following example, mongoexport exports data from the

-collection in the users
+collection contacts collection in the users database in CSV

-format to the file /opt/backups/contacts.csv
+format to the file /opt/backups/contacts.csv.

-instance that mongoexport
+The mongod instance that mongoexport connects to is

-running on the localhost port number 27017
+running on the localhost port number 27017.

 When you export in CSV format, you must specify the fields in the documents

 to export.
-The operation specifies the name
+The operation specifies the name and address fields

 to export.